Fauzanpaimen/Visualization-PowerBI/README.md

 # 1)Anomaly Detection (POC)

-This dashboard created to visualize output for POC anomaly detection.
+This dashboard is created to visualize output for POC anomaly detection.
+If the indicator is red, there is anomalous data in the PDF within the folder.
+For this POC, it is assumed that there is no duplicated data between PDFs within the folder.

-Step 1: Extract data from PDF.

-Step 2: Analyze the data.

-Step 3: Create visualizations
+- Data is extracted from PDFs, then output is saved in JSON format.
+- Power BI will connect to the folder of the JSONs.
+- Data transformation is done in Power Query.
+- DAX is utilized for green-red indicators.

 ## Dashboard